TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 You help the people maintaining the issue tracker a lot by first making sure your problem is not covered already.
-The less duplicate issues our team needs to triage, the more time we have for actually adressing bugs and features.
+The less duplicate issues our team needs to triage, the more time we have for actually addressing bugs and features.

 .. index::
    single: Issue Reporting Workflow; Identifying